cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 # Introduction

 High-quality cryptography specifications are critical for the development and deployment of secure cryptographic protocols.
-This document provides guidelines for specification writers to follow to help ensure that their specifications are of high quality and are useful for their intended audience, covering topics such as representing mathematical operations, defining security definitions, and describing threat models.
+This document provides guidelines for specification writers.
+The guidelines cover mathematical operations, security definitions, and threat models.
+They help ensure that specifications are of high quality and useful for their intended audience.
 Adhering to these guidelines helps ensure that specifications are easier to understand, implement, and analyze, leading to high assurance and interoperable systems.

 {::boilerplate bcp14-tagged}